yofabronecoforo/C6EGHV/README.md

 This means that each Player can currently receive this reward a total of 6 times in a game before there are no further "secrets" to unlock and it becomes useless.
 When this happens, a new reward will be randomly selected to replace it, unless this is the only currently enabled reward, in which case nothing will happen.

-If Hostile Villagers after a reward are enabled, this reward will provoke a slightly more aggressive response than usual.
+If Hostile Villagers After a Reward are enabled, this reward will tend to provoke elevated hostility.

 ## Additional Advanced Setup
 Enabling 'No Barbarians' will override any hostiles-related options and/or selections above, and will also remove any chance of encountering hostile villagers, whether as or after a reward.
 The tooltip for this option has been updated to reflect this.